love12121/MATLAB_crack/README.md

 00007FFB29CAF9B3   | E9 87FEFFFF                     | jmp libmwlmgrimpl.7FFB29CAF83F                     |
 ```

-4. Now you can edit Your license file and extend trial perion and move to another machine
+4. Now you can edit Your license file and extend trial period and move to another machine
 5. done